denniswon/agenthalo/docs/architecture.md

-# AlphaSwarm Architecture
+# NewtonSwarm Architecture

 ## Introduction

-AlphaSwarm is currently built with the [smolagents](https://github.com/huggingface/smolagents) framework.
-AlphaSwarm adds value on top of this in the form of customizable services, tools, and agent configurations geared for trading and DeFi.
+NewtonSwarm is currently built with the [smolagents](https://github.com/huggingface/smolagents) framework.
+NewtonSwarm adds value on top of this in the form of customizable services, tools, and agent configurations geared for trading and DeFi.

 ### About `CodeAgent`

-AlphaSwarm agents are currently based on the `CodeAgent` from `smolagents`.
-AlphaSwarm additionally provides specialized tools and configurations for crypto trading.
+NewtonSwarm agents are currently based on the `CodeAgent` from `smolagents`.
+NewtonSwarm additionally provides specialized tools and configurations for crypto trading.
 The key benefit of adopting the `CodeAgent` has to do with the way it uses tools:

 - Instead of using structured JSON for tool invocation (the industry standard), agents generate and execute Python code directly
 - This Python-based approach enables greater flexibility - agents can write additional code before/after tool invocations